Nick Fitzgerald (American football): Freshman season

-Sophomore season (2016)
+Sophomore season

-Fitzgerald played sparingly in the Bulldogs' season opener against South Alabama, which they lost.
+Fitzgerald played sparingly in the Bulldogs' 2016 season opener against South Alabama, which they lost.
 Fitzgerald was named the starter for the Bulldogs' second game against South Carolina, this time playing the whole game and leading the Bulldogs to a 27–14 victory, running for 195 yards in the process.
 Against UMass, he threw for 299 yards and also ran for 110, leading the Bulldogs to a 47–35 win.
 Fitzgerald had a breakout game against Samford, throwing for 417 yards and 5 touchdowns, while rushing for 119 yards and 2 touchdowns.
 The 5 passing touchdowns and 7 total touchdowns tied school records set by Dak Prescott, and his 536 yards of total offense were the second most in school history.
 The following week, Fitzgerald led the Bulldogs to an upset win over No. 4 Texas A&M, recording 391 yards of total offense and scoring 4 total touchdowns, including a 74-yard touchdown run on the Bulldogs' first offensive play.
 In the Egg Bowl, the Bulldogs' annual season finale against in state rival Ole Miss, Fitzgerald led Mississippi State to a 55–20 victory and accounted for 5 total touchdowns (3 passing 2 rushing) while setting a Mississippi State single game rushing record with 258 yards.

-Junior season (2017)
+Junior season

-Nick Fitzgerald was 159 of 286 passing for 1782 yards and 15 passing touchdowns in the 2017 season.
+Fitzgerald was 159 of 286 passing for 1782 yards and 15 passing touchdowns in the 2017 season.
 Fitzgerald had 162 carries for 984 yards and 14 rushing touchdowns.
 In the 2017 Egg Bowl on November 23rd, with 9:08 remaining in the first quarter, Fitzgerald suffered an ankle injury ending his 2017 season.

-Senior season (2018)
+Senior season

-Fitzgerald started the season with 313 yards of total offense against Kansas State and 350 yards and six touchdowns against Louisiana–Lafayette.
+Fitzgerald started the 2018 season with 313 yards of total offense against Kansas State and 350 yards and six touchdowns against Louisiana–Lafayette.
 In an October 6, 2018 game against Auburn, Fitzgerald became the all time leader in rushing yards by an SEC QB gaining 195 yards on 28 carries.
 Late in the 4th quarter of a victory over Texas A&M on October 27, 2018, Fitzgerald tied Anthony Dixon for the school record with his 42nd career rushing touchdown.
 He was also named the SEC player of the week for a school record sixth time.